dleeftink/plainmark/README.md

 A library of plain Markdown tools.

 ## `new Textifier()`
-> Expects a `DocumentFragment` as input or retrieves the current text selection when none provided

 Uses a `TreeWalker` to visit text nodes and merge newlines to preceding parent elements.

 For each textNode: